Light2Dark/quality-of-life/README.md

 - It might be good to partition and cluster based on certain attributes to provide long term scalability
 - Check for more outliers in the data and report them
+- The repo alive checker is not working, causing missed pipelines :')

 ## Credits
 Thank you to everyone who made the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp).